-MISSISSAUGA, ON, May 29, 2012 /CNW/ - Ontario's Electrical Safety Authority is warning residents and workers in Conmee Township and the Municipality of Oliver Paipoonge to ensure that electrical equipment in your homes and businesses has not been compromised following flooding.
+MISSISSAUGA, ON, May 29, 2012 /CNW/ - Ontario's Electrical Safety Authority warns residents and workers in Conmee Township and the Municipality of Oliver Paipoonge to follow basic safety steps during stormy weather.

-Electrical Equipment - impacted by flood water could be unsafe, this includes the main breaker.
-Power should be disconnected at the service by ensuring that the main switch is left in the "off" position until all electrical equipment has been tested.
-In the event that flood water has risen above outlets, covers power cords, or is near the service panel you should contact your Local Distribution Company and arrange for them to disconnect power to your home.
-Once power has been turned off or disconnected a licensed electrical contractor should be contacted to determine if electrical equipment (wires, plugs) need to be replaced.
+Before addressing a flood situation power should be disconnected at the service panel.
+In the event that flood water has risen above outlets, covers power cords, or is near the service panel contact your Local Distribution Company to disconnect power to your home.
+Once power has been turned off or disconnected a licensed electrical contractor should be contacted to determine if electrical equipment (wires, plugs) or appliances need to be replaced.

 For further information: